cassidymcs/csc642-myindividual-project/README.md

 my app for individual project

+I created my project using mysql, node.js, express, and react-native.

-The Video is the attached .mov vile which demonstrates the functionalities of the app.
+The Video is the attached .mov file which demonstrates the functionalities of the app.
 In The ScreenShot Report, you can see pictures of each screen with a small description underneath.

 I ran into numerous problems while trying to connect my application to mybackend, tried many things and was not able to find a solution.